COVID-19 pandemic in Bahrain: May 2021 - Present

 Between 1 January and 31 May 2021, 665 people died from COVID-19 of whom 90% were unvaccinated.
 On June 1, the number of ICU admissions for COVID-19 patients totaled at 326, of whom 83% were unvaccinated.
 The Ministry of Health also announced raising the country's daily vaccination capabilities to 31,000 patients a day.
 On 3 June 2021, the country's National Health Regulatory Authority approved Sotrovimab, a monoclonal antibody, for emergency use in mild to moderate COVID-19 patients.
 In the same month, Bahrain's sovereign wealth fund Mumtalakat signed a memorandum of understanding with Russian Direct Investment Fund and Binnopharm to manufacture and export the Sputnik V vaccine in the MENA region.

 In June 2021, a number of newspapers reported that Bahrain is planning to role out a booster shot of the Pfizer vaccine for the elderly and health-compromised individuals who already received the Sinopharm BIBP vaccine.
 Despite the purported lack of efficacy from the Chinese vaccine to protect those populations from illness, the nation was able to reduce infections 8-fold from May 29 to June 23, 2021, mostly through the use of the Sinopharm vaccine.
-With increasing criticism towards the efficacy of WHO-approved Chinese vaccines, both Saudi Arabia and the Emirates announced they are not accepting Chinese vaccination certificates from international travelers visiting Mecca.